Cottage Garden Seeds have been growing heirloom Sweet Peas for over 5 years.

 Spencer

-Description: Developed in the late 19th century in England; Spencers have larger, more deeply ruffled blooms and longer stems than the traditional grandiflora.
+Developed in the late 19th century in England; Spencers have larger, more deeply ruffled blooms and longer stems.
 They often show more substance and range of colours.

 Fragrance: intense, traditional sweet pea scent